Plan Your Trip

-Learn about local conditions and regulations before venturing out or off the beaten path.
-Determine the weather forecast and the condition of the roads upon which you wish to travel.
+Learn about local conditions and regulations before venturing out or off-the-beaten-path.
+Determine the weather forecast and the condition of the roads in which you wish to travel.
 Remember that many roads in Guyana are not paved.
 Dress to keep cool and dry.
 Always consider hiring a local guide for adventurous activities.

 Leave a Positive Impact

 Enhance the value and meaning of your visit by actively seeking out ways to make a positive impact on the people and places you visit during your time in Guyana.
 Consider volunteering or making financial donations to reputable non-profit organizations that are achieving demonstrable results.

 Guyana Travel Advisory

 As with any other country, be cautious especially while travelling at night in the city.
 Foreigners are oftentimes very visible in public and should take precautions

 While the interior is one of the safest places in the world, there is a need for travelers visiting Guyana’s capital city of Georgetown and other major urban areas to exercise caution due to crime.
 The general crime rate in Guyana is above the U.S. national average and below neighboring countries like Brazil and Columbia.

 Whenever deciding to travel abroad, we all take responsibility for our own personal safety.
 If you decide to travel to Guyana, please:

 - Be extra vigilant when visiting banks or ATMs.
 Visitors are advised to change currency only at legitimate exchanges at hotels or airports and are discouraged from exchanging currency on the street.